Born: Yi-Lan, Taiwan

 Guest performances: Le Spectre de la rose as a guest Principal with English National Ballet (2009) and Fall for Dance Festival, New York.

-Created roles: The Tempest (Pan), roles in Kin. and Lyric Pieces
+Created roles: The Tempest (Pan) and roles in Jessica Lang's Lyric Pieces and Alexander Whitley's Kin.

 Favourite ballet score: It would have to be Prokofiev’s Romeo and Juliet.
 The music really takes you on a journey.